berrak/mcu_c_code_styleguide/README.md

 ### Hardware register files

-Keep all (and only) hardware defined register addresses in a separate header file named after the mcu.
+Keep all (and only) hardware defined register addresses and their offsets in a separate header file named after the mcu.
 In this way it easier to port code to another mcu and easier to maintain.
 Name convention for this header file is `<mcu><"hardware"><name of the implementation header file>`.
 A header file for code to setup the basic timers (TIM6 and TIM7) for a STM32F407 with the used register addresses, could be named:

 ```c
 f407hardwarebasictimers.h